Metrix-Labs/metrix/docs/docs/docs/01-core/database/01-relations/reordering.md

   - reordering
 ---

-Strapi allows you to reorder a relation list.
+Metrix allows you to reorder a relation list.

 <img src="/img/database/reordering.png" alt="An example of reordering in the CM" />